Texture Setup

 The units are named gl.TEXTURE0, gl.TEXTURE1, and so on.

-Each unit can be in one of several different modes.
+Each unit may be in one of several different modes.
 A mode is called a texture target in the WebGL specification.
 Some modes correspond to different dimensionalities of the data.
 If the texture is a plain 2D image, then the target is gl.TEXTURE_2D.
-If the texture is volumetric data, such as that produced by medical equipment like a CT scanner or a scientific simulation, then the target is gl.TEXTURE_3D.
+If the texture is volumetric data, such as that produced by a scientific simulation or medical equipment like a CT scanner, then the target is gl.TEXTURE_3D.
 The full OpenGL standard allows one-dimensional textures via gl.TEXTURE_1D, but WebGL does not.
 We will encounter some additional targets later on.

-The data is uploaded to a texture objects.
-A texture object is a data structure on the graphics card that consists of the pixel data and some other settings that influence how the texture data is looked up.
+The pixel data is uploaded to a texture object, which is a data structure on the graphics card that holds the pixel data and other settings that influence how the texture is read.

 The following function creates a texture object, uploads an image's pixel data into the object, and associates the object with a given texture unit's gl.TEXTURE_2D target: